Stuycs-K/final-project-4-luongc-son/PRESENTATION.md

 ## Image Encryption/Decryption
  - Imagine each pixel of an image as a "message" of three length
+ - This "message" isn't of letters, but rather of the RGB values of the pixel
  - This allows you to use a 3x3 matrix key to encode each individual pixel for a new, encoded image